bbauska/JS-Programs/README.md

 echo json.encode($results); // Return results as JSON ?&gt;
 </pre>
-<p>This example demonstrates an autocomplete search feature using AJAX .
+<p>This example demonstrates an autocomplete search feature using AJAX.
 As the user types in the search input field,
-an AJAX request is made to a server - side PHP script ( search . php ) that processes the search query and returns matching results in JSON format, which are then displayed as autocomplete suggestions.</p>
+an AJAX request is made to a server - side PHP script ( search. php ) that processes the search query and returns matching results in JSON format, which are then displayed as autocomplete suggestions.</p>
 <p>These additional examples showcase different functionalities of AJAX, such as creating an image gallery dynamically
 and implementing an autocomplete search feature, using asynchronous data fetching and manipulation on a webpage.</p>